 This year was no exception.
 As well as some familiar faces I met Bletchley Park Research newsletter reader Eric Jacobson for the first time.
 Eric, who had travelled over from the States to visit Bletchley Park as well as Oxford.

-I finished off the weekend with a talk in the Mansion’s Ballroom about my research into Margaret Rock.
-The talk was given with a slideshow of some of the many photographs, documents and letters that made up Margaret’s personal papers.
+I finished off the weekend with a talk in the Mansion’s Ballroom about my research into Margaret Rock with a slideshow of some of the many photographs, documents and letters that made up Margaret’s personal papers.
 The letter about her adventures in a night of bombing in London felt more meaningful and had a powerful impact when read out loud.